 Poland is stable and extremely self-reliant with a healthy domestic market.
 In 2016 the relation of exports to GDP was only 52.1%.
-To put that into perspective comparison, nearby countries like the Czech Republic, Hungary, and Slovakia were at 79.3%, 92.2%, and 93.6%, indicating that Poland’s self-sufficient economy is protected by foreign markets.
-This is partially done to the fact that the zloty is still relatively weak in comparison to the Euro, making exports cheaper and more profitable for foreign investors, and keeping domestic goods expensive.
+To put that into perspective, nearby countries like the Czech Republic, Hungary, and Slovakia were at 79.3%, 92.2%, and 93.6%.
+This indicates that Poland’s self-sufficient economy is protected by foreign markets.
+Part of the reason for this is that the zloty is still relatively weak in comparison to the Euro, making exports cheaper and more profitable for foreign investors, and keeping domestic goods expensive.

 Poland also keeps a low debt, at 53.2% of GDP, with other countries in the union ballooning to offer 83.5%

-Poland offers special incentives for foreign investors - areas of support include, special economic zones, real estate tax, financial support form European Union funds (specifically for research and development), and employment opportunities.
+Poland offers special incentives for foreign investors - areas of support include, special economic zones, real estate tax, financial support from European Union funds (specifically for research and development), and employment opportunities.

-Special economic zones (SEZ), are special areas of Poland that have extra benefits to investors.
+Special economic zones (SEZ), are special areas of Poland that have extra benefits for investors.
 The purpose of these zones is to encourage foreign business and accelerate growth in strategic geographic areas.

 Currently, there are 14 Special Economic Zones.
 They were established in 1996 and will continue to operate until 2026.